Yolo390/Dotfiles/README.md

 And wait for LSP servers installation and Treesitter parsers installation.

-You can run `:Mason` to be sure that every LSP server is correctly installed.
+You have to run `:Mason` to be sure that every LSP server is correctly installed.

 You can also run `:TSUpdate` to be sure that every Treesitter parsers is installed.